erik06/erik06.github.io/content/en/blog/is-there-a-cubs-game.md

 - **Parks and Lakefront Views**: Enjoy scenic beauty all year round.
 - **Community Vibes**: Connect with friendly neighbors and local businesses.

-#### Conclusion
+#### The Brass Tax

 Living near Wrigley Field is a thrilling, dynamic experience.
 It's not without its challenges, but with the app I've developed, you can stay connected and informed.
 Whether you're a die-hard Cubs fan or simply enjoy the energetic atmosphere of Lakeview/Wrigleyville, my app can help you make the most of life here.

 Feel free to reach out with any feedback or suggestions.
-Together, we can make Wrigleyville an even better place to live.
+Soon I'll be introducing the Ticketmaster API instead of the MLB API, therefore capturing all events at Wrigley Field, not just baseball games.

 {{< button color="primary" href="https://isthereacubsga.me" >}}Visit the Site{{< /button >}}